afriha/projet-31/README.md

 # Projet-31
 A MERN App that allows users to create an account, verify it with their emails and use a small calculator app.
-The project also contains a Dockerfile and Kubernetes deployement files.
+The project also contains a Dockerfile and Kubernetes deployment files.
 The Gitlab-CI pipeline creates a docker image and pushes it to DockerHub.

 ## Requirements
 - For the MERN APP: mongodb database installed and a sendgrid api_key